 An Elephant Safari is one of the best experiences in the African savannahs.
 In addition to seeing a large herd of elephants, you will also see many other animals.
 East Africa is one of the best destinations for a safari where you can spot large numbers of elephants in their natural habitats.
 Here are the five best places to spot elephants in East Africa.

 Amboseli National Park, Kenya

 Amboseli national park is one of Kenya’s most popular parks.
-Located in southern parts of Kenya, Amboseli is beautifully crowned by Mount Kilimanjaro, Africa’s highest peak.
+Located in the southern parts of Kenya, Amboseli is beautifully crowned by Mount Kilimanjaro, Africa’s highest peak.
 Amboseli is one of the best places in East Africa to see vast herds of elephants up close.
 The Park is home to more than 1600 elephants that roam freely in the park ecosystem.

 Amboseli national park Elephants are among the highlights of a great experience in Amboseli national park.
 While on your safari, spot elephants in the open savannah grasslands, where they mostly graze and sunbathe.
 Enjoy close-range views of the African Elephants in large numbers and Mount Kilimanjaro as a backdrop.

 Despite not being as well-known as its neighbors, the Serengeti or the Ngorongoro Crater, Tarangire National Park is among the best places to go on a wildlife safari in Tanzania.
 The Park, known for its enormous baobab trees, is home to large populations of elephants.
 Tarangire Park has the most significant density of elephants in northern Tanzania, making it a perfect destination for an elephant safari.